Spirituality

 Upanishads: The Upanishads are philosophical texts that explore the spiritual concepts found in the Vedas.
 They delve into the nature of reality and the self.

-Bhagavad Gita: The Bhagavad Gita is a dialogue between Prince Arjuna and the god Krishna, addressing the moral and philosophical dilemmas faced in life.
+Bhagavad Gita: The Bhagavad Gita is a dialogue between Prince Arjuna and the god Krishna that addresses the moral and philosophical dilemmas faced in life.
 It’s part of the Mahabharata, one of the great Indian epics.

 Ramayana and Mahabharata: The Ramayana and Mahabharata are epic narratives that contain rich stories and moral lessons.
 They provide insights into dharma through the lives of their characters.